Monotonic Representations of Outerplanar Graphs as Edge Intersection Graphs of Paths on a Grid

 To summarize, in all possible cases whenever $u$ and $w$ are adjacent in $G$, the paths $P_u$ and $P_v$ intersect.

-Finally, we show that two vertices $u$ and $w$ of $G$ are adjacent, whenever the corresponding grid paths $P_u$, $P_w$ representing vertices $u$ and $w$, respectively.
+Finally, we show that two vertices $u$ and $w$ of $G$ are adjacent, whenever the corresponding grid paths $P_u$, $P_w$ intersect.
 Assume w.l.o.g.\ that $P_w$ was constructed by the algorithm before $P_u$.
-Observe that by construction all grid paths which intersect $P_w$ are constructed during the exploration of $w$ (equivalently, grid-paths constructed during later explorations of vertices do not intersect $P_w$).
+Observe that by construction all grid paths constructed after the completion of the exploration of $w$ do not intersect $P_w$.
 Thus $P_u$ has been constructed during the exploration of $w$.
-But then by construction $P_w$ and $P_u$ intersect iff $w$ and $u$ are neighbors. \end{proof} A standard time complexity analysis of \autoref{alg: b1m cactus} reveals that a $B_1^m$-EPG representation of a cactus $G$ of order $n$ can be constructed in $O(n^2)$ time.
+But then, by construction $P_w$ and $P_u$ intersect iff $w$ and $u$ are neighbors. \end{proof} A standard time complexity analysis of \autoref{alg: b1m cactus} reveals that a $B_1^m$-EPG representation of a cactus $G$ of order $n$ can be constructed in $O(n^2)$ time.
 The existence of a faster algorithm remains an open question.